openstack/ansible-hardening/doc/source/special-notes.rst

 issues for production systems.
 The role will not disable IPv6 by default, but deployers can adjust this by changing ``security_disable_ipv6`` to ``yes``.

-Core dumps are also disabled by default in the openstack-ansible-security role.
+Core dumps are also disabled by default in the ansible-hardening role.

 Time synchronization
 --------------------

-Reliable time synchronization is a requirement in the STIG and the ``chrony`` package will be installed to handle NTP for systems secured with the openstack-ansible-security role.
+Reliable time synchronization is a requirement in the STIG and the ``chrony`` package will be installed to handle NTP for systems secured with the ansible-hardening role.

 The default settings will work for most environments, but some deployers may prefer to use NTP servers which are geographically closer to their servers.